-- Department and Retail Stores: Amazon, Book Depository, Courts, Harvey Norman, Lazada, Qoo10, Shopee, Taobao, and surprisingly this
+- Department and Retail Stores: Amazon, Book Depository, Courts, Harvey Norman, Lazada, Qoo10, Shopee, and Taobao

 - Supermarkets, Dining and Food Delivery: Cold Storage, Deliveroo, FairPrice ON, foodpanda, GrabFood, WhyQ

-The 4 mpd is capped at a maximum of S$1,110 per calendar month, and shares the same cap with mobile contactless payments.
+The 4 mpd for online shopping & entertainment is capped at a maximum of S$1,110 per calendar month, and shares the same cap with mobile contactless payments.